ministryofjustice/technical-guidance/standards/using-3rd-party-open-source-products.md

 commercial product, and evaluate it alongside others with licensing and support costs.

-### If commercial support is available for advanced use, a marketplace exists to choose between different suppliers
+### Multiple independent suppliers offer commercial support for advanced use

-If support for advanced use is only available from a single commercial provider, then this could represent a trap later in development forcing the use of this uncompetitive paid-for support
+Truly open source products are surrounded by ecosystems of independent suppliers that are able to offer support.
+Without such an ecosystem, we risk getting locked in to uncompetitive support contracts depending on single suppliers.

 ### The product is fully open source.
 Closed source extensions or plug-ins, if they exist, aren’t required for the normal operation or scaling of the product